tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 Nginx ingress controller, by default, listens to all namespaces.
 Once an Ingress object is created in any namespace, it will create the necessary rules to forward the traffic.
 This default behaviour can be modified to limit ingress controller to a specific namespace.

 Currently we have not created any ingress resource in the yaobank namespace yet.
-So if we try to access our lab instance on port 443 using our browser `https:\\yaobank.<LabName>.lynx.tigera.ca`, we will get a 404 error from our ingress controller.
+So if we try to access our lab instance on port 443 using our browser `https:\\yaobank.<LabName>.labs.tigera.fr`, we will get a 404 error from our ingress controller.

 3. Deploy the new instance of yaobank app.